 StEPs-CT is designed for smaller Connecticut museums, historical societies and other cultural organizations that are interested, willing and committed to strengthening their organizations.

-Check out our list of StEPs-CT Frequently Asked Questions for more information about the program, benefits of participation, and program requirements for the 2015-17 StEPs-CT class.
+Check out our list of StEPs-CT Frequently Asked Questions for more information about the program, benefits of participation, and program requirements.

 StEPs-CT Grants allow organizations to pursue projects that will help them implement the skills and lessons learned during their StEPs-CT training.
 In 2017, Connecticut Humanities awarded StEPs-CT grants to the following 25 organizations with support from the State Historic Preservation Office of the Department of Economic and Community Development with funds from the Community Investment Act of the State of Connecticut: